-A major benefit of focusing students on how words are stressed is the extra mental engagement with the word that it gives.
 A language learner needs to engage with a word many times, preferably in different ways, in order to really learn it - identifying and practising word stress can provide one or two of those engagements.

 - Why word stress is important